 “Challenges” is an understatement.
 In 1996, Whitfield received threats on his life from three bull riders and hired bodyguards to accompany him to the NFR, where he again won the World title.
 (One of the most compelling rodeo books out there is Gold Buckles Don’t Lie: The Untold Tale of Fred Whitfield.)

-John Ware: Revisited, presented by the National Film Board of Canada, will first be shown at the major film festivals next summer.
+John Ware: Reclaimed, presented by the National Film Board of Canada, will first be shown at the major film festivals next summer.
 We will keep you informed about an impending theatrical release.